EedSuaidi/EedSuaidi/README.md

-# 👋 Hi, I'm Moh.
-Su'aidi or also known as Eed!
+# 👋 Hi, I'm Muhammad Suaidi or also known as Eed!
 👩🏻‍💻 Software Engineer<br/>
 👩🏻‍🎓 Informatics Student at the Universitas Teknologi Yogyakarta<br/>
 🌱 I’m currently learning Next.js